16 NYC Artificial Intelligence Startups on the Cutting Edge

 Though Remesh is powered by artificial intelligence, it works to engage an audience in real time and garner valuable insights on a variety of topics.
 Companies looking to understand a market, improve a product or craft new customer experiences rely on Remesh for the insights they need, at the speed of tech.

 While artificial intelligence has been around for years, Talkwalker’s CEO Todd Grossmann says this year is the year people won’t be able to escape it.
-Fortunately, the AI company has been perfecting the technology since it was founded in 2009.
-Grossmann explained what’s in store for the year.
+Fortunately, the AI company has been perfecting the technology since its founding in 2009.

 Qloo uses machine learning to give users customized cultural recommendations.
 It’ll suggest things and places you might be interested in based on your other interests.
-So far, Qloo has mapped out over 125 billion cultural correlations and can give you suggestions on everything from restaurants to vacation destinations.
-The company recently raised a $4.5 million Series A, with the help of actor Leonardo DiCaprio.
+So far, Qloo has mapped out over 575 billion cultural entities and can give you suggestions on everything from restaurants to vacation destinations.

 Clarifai is using neural networks to teach computers how to see.
 Their technology allows computers to differentiate between incredibly complex things — say, the difference between a cup of coffee and a cup of tea.
-Obviously, that sort of capability has tons of potential applications, and Clarifai is selling it using an SaaS model so that any entrepreneur can utilize the power of AI.
-The company raised a $30 million Series B in October of 2016.
+Obviously, that sort of capability has tons of potential applications, and Clarifai is selling it using a SaaS model so that any entrepreneur can leverage the power of AI.